-A very easy recipe for deviled eggs filled with Mexican guacamole, a real treat for the Easter brunch.
+A very easy recipe for spicy Mexican deviled eggs with avocado or guacamole filling, a real treat for the Easter brunch.

 Eggs, eggs, eggs!
-All those Easter leftover hard boiled eggs!
-I still have a few recipes coming, all featuring those leftover hard boiled eggs I seem to have tons of every Easter.
+All those Easter leftover hard-boiled ones!
+I still have a few recipes coming, all featuring those leftover hard-boiled eggs I seem to have tons of every year.

 What are deviled eggs?

-Deviled eggs or stuffed eggs are hard boiled eggs, halved and traditionally filled with a mixture of mashed egg yolks, mayonnaise and mustard.
-That is the traditional filling, but nowadays, we stuff eggs with all possible mixtures.
-The base is always the mashed egg yolks with either mayonnaise, cream cheese, actually something creamy to bind the mixture.
+They are hard-boiled eggs, halved and traditionally filled with a mixture of mashed yolks, mayonnaise, and mustard.
+That is the traditional filling, but nowadays, we stuff them with all possible mixtures.
+The base is always the mashed yolks with either mayonnaise or cream cheese, something creamy to bind the mixture.

 Deviled eggs around the world

-Now I find that it is in his Satyricon (written around 61 A.D.) that some kind of deviled eggs are mentioned: “the wealthy freedman Trimalchio invited guests to a banquet in which the menu included fig-peckers (small songbirds) marinated in peppered egg yolk and stuffed into peahen eggs.”
+Some kind of deviled eggs are mentioned in Petronius‘s Satyricon (written around 61 A.D.): “the wealthy freedman Trimalchio invited guests to a banquet in which the menu included fig-peckers (small songbirds) marinated in peppered egg yolk and stuffed into peahen eggs.”
 (The Ancient History of Deviled Eggs).
-Well, I don’t really remember reading that, but I have the book in the house, I could check it again. 🙂
+Well, I don’t really remember reading that, but I have the book, I could check it again. 🙂

 Deviled eggs are very popular all over Europe and North America and are a well-known dish in the traditional cuisines of many countries.

-In Romania we call them “oua umplute” and they are something I have eaten a lot as a child.
-Basically, the classic Romanian deviled eggs are stuffed with the exact above-mentioned mixture of mashed egg yolks, homemade mayonnaise and some mustard.
+In Romania, we call them “oua umplute” and they are something I have eaten a lot as a child.
+Basically, the classic Romanian deviled eggs are stuffed with the exact above-mentioned mixture of mashed yolks, homemade mayonnaise, and some mustard.

-From there the possibilities are again endless, I remember eating them stuffed with liver pate mixed with egg yolk and mayonnaise (my grandma’s favorite way to stuff them), or stuffed with tiny bits of chicken, with lots of ground paprika, with horseradish and with cooked peas.
+From there the possibilities are endless, I remember eating them stuffed with liver pate mixed with yolks and mayonnaise, or stuffed with tiny bits of chicken, with lots of ground paprika, with horseradish, and with cooked peas.

-I also eat them very often in Germany, they are a popular thing to bring to a party for instance.
-It is common around here to bring food when going to a large and a bit casual party.
-Things like huge bowls of salad, cakes or different kind of nibbles.
-Deviled or stuffed eggs are almost always a part of the buffet.
-Many times stuffed with the simple egg yolk-mayonnaise filling, but often enough stuffed with ham, sour cream or cheese.
+I also eat them very often in Germany, they are a popular potluck food.
+Deviled or stuffed eggs are almost always part of a party buffet.
+Stuffed with the simple mayo filling, and often enough with ham, sour cream, or cheese.

 How to peel eggs easily?

-A very important thing when making deviled eggs is to be able to peel the hard boiled eggs easily, leaving the white of the egg whole.
+A very important thing when making these Mexican deviled eggs is to be able to peel them easily, leaving the whites unscathed.
 That is not always as easy as it might seem.

-I grumbled for years: Why are my hard boiled eggs so easy to peel at times and why so difficult to peel at other times.
+I grumbled for years: Why are they so easy to peel at times and why so difficult to peel at other times.
 And then I finally realized that google might know the reason.
 And of course, it did.
 Ever since I have no problems with peeling eggs anymore.

 There are only three steps you have to follow:

-Step 2: Cover with water, bring to a boil.
-Turn off the heat and let the eggs stand in the hot water, covered, for 12 or 13 minutes, depending on the size of the eggs.
+- Step 2: Cover with water, bring to a boil.
+Turn off the heat and let them stand in the hot water, covered, for 12 or 13 minutes, depending on size.

-Step 3: Drain and give the eggs to a bowl of iced water.
+- Step 3: Drain and place them into a bowl of iced water.
 Let stand for a few minutes, then you can peel them.
-To tell you the truth, I kind of skip this step and just rinse the eggs under very cold water.
+To tell you the truth, I kind of skip this step and just rinse them under very cold water.
 Mostly it works, but I still have one or two eggs that are not that perfect in the end, so the iced water method is actually better.

 How long do deviled eggs keep in the refrigerator?

-If the deviled eggs are made with homemade mayonnaise I would not keep them for more than one day.
+- If they are made with homemade mayonnaise I would not keep them for more than one day.
 If you use bought mayonnaise or other fillings you can keep the eggs, airtight, in the refrigerator for up to three days.

-The Deviled Eggs with Mexican Avocado/ Guacamole Filling should be eaten as fresh as possible as well.
-It is a well-known fact that avocado turns rather brown if kept for a longer time after removing the stone.
+- The Mexican deviled eggs with avocado should be eaten as fresh as possible as well.
+It is a well-known fact that avocado turns rather brown if kept for a long time after removing the stone.
 Although I use lime in the recipe, which helps avocado retain its nice color for longer, the eggs still look better when freshly made.

 - 1 small ripe avocado